- Monitoring Physical Activity and Fitness

 Neuromuscular Exercise and Counseling Decrease Absenteeism Due to Low Back Pain in Young Conscripts

-Basic military training is physically demanding on the back and requires adequate physical fitness.
+Basic military training is physically demanding on the back and requires adequate physical fitness and trunk control.
 Low back pain causes significant morbidity and absence from military service.

-To investigate the effectiveness of a 6-month neuromuscular exercise and counseling program for reducing the incidence of low back pain and disability in young conscripts with a healthy back at the beginning of their compulsory military service.
+To investigate the effectiveness of neuromuscular exercise and counselling program for reducing the incidence of low back pain and disability in young conscripts with a healthy back at the beginning of their compulsory military service.

 Participants were conscripts of 4 successive age cohorts (n = 1409).
-In the pre study year, before adoption of the intervention, 2 successive cohorts of conscripts of 4 companies (n = 719) were followed prospectively for 6 months to study the baseline incidence followed for 6 months.
+In the pre-study year 2006, before adoption of the intervention, 2 successive cohorts of conscripts of 4 companies (n = 719) were followed prospectively for 6 months to study the baseline incidence of low back complaints.

-The intervention program aimed to improve conscripts’ control of their lumbar neutral zone and specifically to avoid full lumbar flexion in all daily tasks.
+The 6-month intervention program aimed to improve conscripts’ control of their lumbar neutral zone and specifically to avoid full lumbar flexion in all daily tasks (2007–2008).